 I bought the sweet potatoes at our local Food Co-op.
 They were grown locally, so I know they will work in our area.
 If my sweet potatoes from last year had grown well, I would have used them but I planted them way too late and my potatoes never developed.

-Method One and Two: How to start sweet potatoes slips
+Method One and Two: How to Start Sweet Potatoes Slips

 I have had the greatest success using whole sweet potatoes but I have read that you can cut them in half as well.
 I have heard that smaller sweet potatoes are better for producing larger numbers of slips however my experience is limited so we shall see how the season goes.

-The picture below shows me ensuring that the sweet potatoes will fit in jars, they are upside down, the rounded end should be pointing down for better sprouting.
+The picture below shows me ensuring that the sweet potatoes will fit in jars, they are upside down, and the rounded end should be pointing down for better sprouting.

-Just place your sweet potatoes in a container filled with water that will cover up to half the potato.
-If using a whole sweet potato, put the blunt end down and pointed end up, above the water.
+Place your sweet potatoes in a container filled with water that will cover up to half the potato.
+If using a whole sweet potato, put the blunt end down and the pointed end up, above the water.
 We use jars or plastic takeout containers of water and pop the potatoes right in.
 If we need to, we hold them in place using toothpicks.
 Sweet potatoes like a warm temp, so keep them in a nice warm area between 75-85 degrees.
 Last year, I had them in my kitchen window which was way too cold so they took forever to sprout and then a long time to grow healthy rooted slips.

 I moved some of the larger sweet potatoes to containers where I could more easily submerge them.
 Half of them were left whole, and then I cut the rest in half to see if it made a difference.
 I have mine on a windowsill near the woodstove, with lots of light and water and after 7 days, some already have roots.
 In another week or so, we should start to see some sprouts.